aajanki/ts2workflows/language_reference.md

 The [precendence order of operators](https://cloud.google.com/workflows/docs/reference/syntax/datatypes#order-operations) is the same as in GCP Workflows.

 See [expression in GCP Workflows](https://cloud.google.com/workflows/docs/reference/syntax/expressions) for more information.

+## Template literals

+Template literals are strings that support string interpolation.
+For example, `Hello ${name}`.

+⚠️ Interpolated values can (only) be numbers, strings or booleans.
+Other types will throw a TypeError at runtime.

 ## Subworkflow definitions